multiversx/mx-docs/docs/developers/transactions/tx-migration.md

 ## Old `Proxy` type caveat

-I must start with the only instance of backwards incompatibility that we have after 0.49.0.
+We must start with the only instance of backwards incompatibility that we have after 0.49.0.

-It is very uncommon to encounter this problem, I don't expect developers to encounter it, but it did pop up in the DEX when migrating.
+It is very uncommon to encounter this problem, we don't expect developers to encounter it, but it did pop up in the DEX when migrating.

-The old `Proxy` type has been split in two: `Proxy` no longer includes the filed for the recipient, whereas there is a new `ProxyTo` type that does include it.
+The old `Proxy` type has been split in two: `Proxy` no longer includes the field for the recipient, whereas there is a new `ProxyTo` type that does include it.

 Whenever you encounter code of this sort, everything should remain unchanged: